seletz/raylib-hot-code-reload-c-example/readme.md

 # Hot Code Reloading in C

+More details about this code can be found in my [blog post](https://seletz.github.io/posts/hotreload-gamecode-in-c).

 This is some example code which demos hot-code reloading using `dlopen(3)` and `dlsym(3)` of game code while the game is running.